Exabel/api/exabel/graph/doc/entities.rst

 List entities
 -------------

-Lists all entities of a given entity types.
+Lists all entities of a given entity type.

 ..  http:get:: /v1/entityTypes/{entityTypeId}